 Connect your headset

-If you are sure that you have connected your headset with your PC correctly, then its problem with the PORT.
+If you are sure that you have connected your headset with your PC correctly, then it’s a problem with the PORT.
 Here are two things you need to check:

 - Your headset’s cable should be plugged into a USB 3.0 port.
 Try another USB 3.0 port if possible.